Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 The hub MAY provide an inferred ratchet tree in `ratchet_tree` if one is not present in the `group_info`.

+# Fork Termination

+The endpoints above are designed to gracefully support forks in the group state through the use of the partition key.
+Forks can occur when a buggy or malicious member sends a Commit which members of the group are unable to process, or that members of the group reject for violating policy.
+In this case, the malicious/buggy member would process its own Commit, moving to a new epoch with a new partition key, while all other group members ignore it and stay in the current epoch.
+Forks can also occur when a member attempts to externally join a group, and the Delivery Service sequences the external Commit to an incorrect partition key (such as one resulting from the previous case).

+When a hub detects that the group state has forked, it MAY decide to terminate one of the branches by blocking further messages from being sent to its partition key.
+When or if to terminate a branch, is left to the discretion of the hub.
+Users MUST NOT respond to a branch termination by automatically issuing an external join to rejoin the group.

 # Policy Enforcement